cmiguelcabral/mjsxj05cm-web-client/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

-Use the `--prod` flag for a production build.
+## Build for production

+Run `ng build:prod` to build the project.
+The build artifacts will be stored in the `dist/` directory.

 ## Running unit tests